-The wedding is officially just a handful of weeks away and the big day will be here in the blink of an eye.
+The wedding is officially just a handful of weeks away and it will be here in the blink of an eye.
 When you hit the one-month countdown—a moment that seemed so far away when the wedding planning begun—everything is pretty much in place, with just a few finishing touches remaining on the to-do list.
 The same can be said about your wedding beauty timeline, as just like every checklist tied to wedding planning, there are still a few more to-dos.

 So let's get to it, below!

 Getting a solid night's sleep is easier said than done, especially for busy brides-to-be with a million things on that to-do list.
 Use the final month before the wedding as an excuse to focus on those precious eight hours and make it a priority turn down at a decent hour.
 "This might require prioritizing exercise and avoiding sleep-busting habits like binge-watching TV before bed or drinking caffeine late in the day," says Casper's in-house sleep expert Theresa Fisher.
-Whether you need a new pillow, a chic silk sleeping mask, or a sound machine, do what you have to do to get those Zs in.
+Whether you need a new pillow, a chic silk sleeping mask, or a sound machine, do what you have to do to get those Zzzs in.

 Whether you know you want a bronzed look on the big day or on the fence about a faux glow, St. Tropez Skin Finishing Expert Sophie Evans recommends doing a trial run that aligns with your final dress fitting (usually about two to four weeks from the wedding).
 "This way, a bride can see if she likes the tan shade or decide if she wants to go lighter or darker," she says.
 "You should definitely experiment with different shades well in advance of the wedding so you can decide the depth of glow you prefer."
 St.